ghaida-alsalamah/RiyadhMetro-SEproject/README.md

 # RiyadhMetro

 https://riyadhmetro-seproject.flutterflow.app/
-More than just tickets, enjoy a smarte rmore connected metro experience with RiyadhMetro!
+More than just tickets, enjoy a smarter more connected metro experience with RiyadhMetro!

 by: